Planning a trip to the Apple Isle but can’t decide between Hobart or Launceston?

 It is worth noting that both of the airports are fairly small by mainland standards.
-So I wouldn’t make an effort to be there several hours before your flight, you might just find that the entire airport is closed, especially Launceston.
+So I wouldn’t make an effort to be there several hours before your flight.
+You might just find that the entire airport is closed, especially in Launceston.

-Otherwise the facilities at both airports are very similar.
-Both have regular rental car companies you would expect while traveling around Australia.
-Getting to the respective cities under a 20 minute drive from each airport with taxi or ride-sharing service like Uber your best option if you aren’t renting a car.
+Otherwise, the facilities at both airports are very similar.
+Both have regular rental car companies you would expect while travelling around Australia.
+Getting to the respective cities under a 20-minute drive from each airport with a taxi or ride-sharing service like Uber is your best option if you aren’t renting a car.

-Both cities have a good number of accomodation options, with Hobart having more just purely out of being the larger of the two.
+Both cities have a good number of accommodation options, with Hobart having more just purely out of being the larger of the two.

 From major hotel chains to boutique options.
 From luxury to budget.
 Both of these Tasmanian cities have something to suit the experience that you are looking for.
 The only notable difference is the views on offer if that matters to you.

-While in Hobart the much larger River Derwent makes water views much more accessible.
-But again the luxury options tend to be focused around harbour, some offering views of both the water and the iconic Mount Wellington.
-I’ve listed my accomodation recommendations for Hobart in this post.
+While in Hobart, the much larger River Derwent makes water views much more accessible.
+But again, the luxury options tend to be focused around the harbour, some offering views of both the water and the iconic Mount Wellington.
+I’ve listed my accommodation recommendations for Hobart in this post.

-In Hobart, it’s the contrast between its convict history and showcase of modern art that are the star attractions of the city.
+In Hobart, it’s the contrast between its convict history and a showcase of modern art that are the city’s star attractions.

-While Launceston is mix of museums, gardens as well as being the gateway to some of the states natural wonders.
+While Launceston is a mix of museums and gardens as well as being the gateway to some of the state’s natural wonders.